EncompassRest/EncompassRest/README.md

 ```

 ### Create an `EncompassRestClient` object
-The `EncompassRestClient` class implements `IDisposable` so it is recommended to use `using` statements to automatically dispose of the object.
+The `EncompassRestClient` class implements `IDisposable` so it is recommended to use a `using` statement to automatically dispose of the object.

 #### From User Credentials
 ```c#